 If both the Defender and the Attacker have Cavalry blocks remaining after the Cavalry Engage and one player received more hits than the other, then that player checks for Rout by rolling a die.
-If the result is less than or equal to the difference in hits, then all of that player's Cavalry blocks are Routing for the remainder of the battle: place them in the Routing Cavalry box on the Battle Mat.
+If the result is less than or equal to the difference in hits, then all of that player's Cavalry blocks are Routing for the remainder of the battle.
 The other player's Cavalry blocks check for Cavalry Pursuit.